theNewDynamic/oregonsadventurecoast.com/content/adventure/kayaking.md

 ## Equipment Rental

 Don't have your own kayak, paddleboard or surfboard?
-You can rent one and get some sage advice from our friends at [Waxer's Surf Shop](https://waxerssurfandskate.com/ "Waxer's Surf Shop") in downtown Coos Bay; [Bahama Boards](https://bahamaboardz.com/ "Bahama Boards")in Coos Bay; and [Coastal Kayak & SUP Rentals](https://coastalkayakandsuprentalsllc.com/) in the Empire District of Coos Bay.
+You can rent one and get some sage advice from our friends at <a href="https://www.waxerssurfandskate.com" title="Waxer's Surf Shop" target="_blank" rel="noopener">Waxer's Surf Shop</a> in downtown Coos Bay; [Bahama Boards](https://bahamaboardz.com/ "Bahama Boards")in Coos Bay; and [Coastal Kayak & SUP Rentals](https://coastalkayakandsuprentalsllc.com/) in the Empire District of Coos Bay.